 3. Aim to have your credit cards paid off in full by the end of the month, Carbonaro says.
 Whether you’re still dealing with a holiday debt hangover or simply have other debts in your life, try giving yourself a deadline to work toward.

 1. Get your taxes done early.
-If you use an accountant, give him or her a call ASAP, since this is busy season and you'll want to make sure he or she can fit you in.
-And if you're doing your taxes on your own, remember that waiting until April to start crunching numbers and tallying deductions can be incredibly stressful.
+If you use an accountant, give him or her a call ASAP, since this is busy season and you’ll want to make sure he or she can fit you in.
+If you prefer to do it online, you can do your taxes for free with Credit Karma Tax.
+And if you’re doing your taxes on your own, remember that waiting until April to start crunching numbers and tallying deductions can be incredibly stressful.

 2. Start thinking about the gifts you’ll want to give throughout the year for weddings, birthdays and even the distant winter holidays.
 Now study up on the best times of year to buy different kinds of items so you can stock up whenever they go on deep discount, even if that means buying a stroller in May for a baby shower you anticipate for the fall.